cloudteam2016/kubernetes.github.io/docs/getting-started-guides/ubuntu/manual.md

 $ KUBERNETES_PROVIDER=ubuntu ./kube-up.sh
 ```

-The scripts automatically copy binaries and config files to all the machines via `scp` and start kubernetes
+The scripts automatically copy binaries and config files to all the machines via `scp` and start Kubernetes
 service on them.
 The only thing you need to do is to type the sudo password when promoted.

 ```shell